devicehive/esp8266-firmware/DeviceHiveESP8266.md

 ## devices/ds18b20/read
 Read temperature from DS18B20 sensor.
 Only one sensor can be connected to pin(skip ROM is used).
 Measurement uses sensor defaults.

 *Parameters*:
-"pin" - GPIO port number for onewire data line.
+* "pin" - GPIO port number for onewire data line.
 Behavior and default are common with onewire interface.

 *Example*:
 ```json
 {
 	"pin":"2"
 }
 ```
-Return ‘OK’ in status and json like below in result on success.
-Or ‘Error’ and description in result on error.
+Return "OK" in status and json like below in result on success.
+Or "Error" and description in result on error.
 ```json
 {
 	"temperature":24.5000